VVVICTORZHOU/pymeili_resource/README.md

 ## How to use?
 ### Basic instruction
-Learning basic idea about how pymeili work is good for beginners.
-Read [pymeili wiki](https://github.com/VVVICTORZHOU/pymeili_resource/wiki/Basic-Instruction) for further details.
+Learning basic concepts about how pymeili work is good for beginners.
+Read [pymeili wiki: Basic Instruction](https://github.com/VVVICTORZHOU/pymeili_resource/wiki/Basic-Instruction) for further guidances.

+### Functions Instruction
+Please visit [pymeili wiki](https://github.com/VVVICTORZHOU/pymeili_resource/wiki).
+There are still many pymeili's functions have not been composed into wiki, we will try to keep catch up and update frequently.

 ### Demonstration
 For further demo about using pymeili package, please check out following script link: